dandramcgee/PHP-Business-Website-/README.md

 ### Project Characteristics

 - **Multi-Purpose:** This template is suitable for various business fields, such as services, product sales, marketing, and more.
+It provides a flexible solution for any business type, ensuring that you can easily present your brand and offerings online.

 ### Key Features